 usually added a different Framing Device

 However, the show only lasted twelve episodes

-on NBC before being cancelled.
+on CBS before being cancelled.
 It ultimately spawned two spinoffs for their most successful and frequent running shorts, though: Disney's Marsupilami

 , and Bonkers

 - The host segment: The aforementioned framing device, appearing in most episodes (Except episodes #7, #9, and #12).
 Each time it would feature a different Disney character.

 - He's Bonkers: Basically, these are the cartoons that Bonkers D. Bobcat starred in before joining the police force.
 (Most of these shorts would later be repackaged as compilation episodes of Bonkers.)
 There was no "He's Bonkers" short on episode #10.

 - Marsupilami: Disney's laid-back version of the title creature, who hung out with a gorilla sidekick named Maurice.